 You, the dedicated/casual/first time/accidental/reluctant reader of Dwarf and Giant do not like Shakespeare, or so I have gathered from your relative lack of clicks on any Shakespeare-related post I’ve written.
 (Like this one and this one and this one – which was an April Fool’s Day post.)
 I mean, you and I have a lot in common, but this one thing is where we go our separate ways, and I am concerned.
-It’s not that my tastes are better than yours – far from it, I am sure [pauses for a shot from the CheezWhiz canister] – it’s just that I think you’re really missing out.
+It’s not that my tastes are loftier or more refined than yours – far from it I’m sure [pauses for a shot from the CheezWhiz canister] – it’s just that I think you’re really missing out.

 Are you put off by the fact that he’s a dead, white male, and we already read too many dead, white males?
 Fair enough – but bump some other dead, white male off your list.
 Not this guy.